MehmetYukselSekeroglu/IPCameraDiscovery/doc/en/README.md

 ### 👁 Camera Model Identification
 - Detects camera models using CSS selectors in `lib/identify.py`.
-- Recognizes popular brands such as Hikvision, HAIKON, Sanetron, and Longse.
+- Recognizes popular brands such as Hikvision, HAIKON, Sanetron, Longse, and Dahura.
-- Monitors for brute force attempts tailored to the camera model.
+- Prepares for brute force attempts tailored to the identified camera model.

 ### ⚡ Brute Force Attacks
 - Performs login tests with default credentials using functions in `lib/bruteforce.py`.